Business Compliance10 min read30 April 2026

 Step 5: XBRL Filing (If Required)

-Companies that must file financial statements with ACRA are generally required to file them in XBRL (eXtensible Business Reporting Language) format.
-This is a structured digital format that makes financial data machine-readable.
+Companies that must file financial statements generally need to submit them in XBRL format — a structured digital format for financial data.

 Step 6: Declaration and Payment